facetious (adjective)§

 See: conceit

-Formosa (country)
+Formosa (country)§

 Former name for Taiwan.
-(NOA)
+(OD)

-franchise (noun)
+franchise (noun)§

-Definition not found; I could not care less about franchising.
-As I have seen this term used, it seems to mean: The combined effect of a corporation's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
+The combined effect of a corporation's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
 For example: Apple has a great franchise in North America, and is now working on developing similar franchises in China and India.
 (RM)

-An economic franchise arises from a product or service that: (1) is needed or desired; (2) is thought by its customers to have no close substitute and; (3) is not subject to price regulation.
+Warren Buffett definition: An economic franchise arises from a product or service that: (1) is needed or desired; (2) is thought by its customers to have no close substitute and; (3) is not subject to price regulation.
 The existence of all three conditions will be demonstrated by a company's ability to regularly price its product or service aggressively and thereby to earn high rates of return on capital.
 (Warren Buffett, Letter to Berkshire Hathaway Shareholders, 1991)

-friable (adjective)
+friable (adjective)§

 Easily crumbled.
 (NOA)